Dinosaurs of the

 |

-died after using up his entire fortune in the dinosaur hunt.
-Marsh
+(right) died after using up his entire fortune in the

-(left), who was better funded because of his connection
+dinosaur hunt.
+Marsh (left), who was better funded because

-with the U.S. Geological Survey, was the final winner having a
+of his connection with the U.S. Geological Survey, was the final

-larger collection than Cope and having discovered more species.
+winner having a larger collection than Cope and having discovered

-challenge to Marsh.
-After his death Cope bequeathed his body to
+final challenge to Marsh.
+After his death Cope bequeathed his

-science.
-He directed that the volume of his skull was to be measured.
+body to science.
+He directed that the volume of his skull was

 Marsh didn't take up Cope's challenge, and today